 In this phase of the exam, you should answer the questions in an online process.

 The Preliminary Examination is only qualifying in nature and is meant to serve as a screening test.
 Candidates who qualify and rank sufficiently high as decided by NABARD Bank shall be called for appearing in the Main Examination.

 There will be Objective Type Multiple Choice Questions for total 200 marks and time will be given only 120 Minutes.

 The Aim of this NABARD Main exam is to check your knowledge on Indian Economic and Social Issues, Indian Agriculture and Indian Rural Development and your ability of analytical and drafting in English.

-NABARD phase II Exam will consist of three papers.
+Phase II NABARD Exam Pattern 2017 will consist of three papers.

 Paper I- Writing skills online through keyboard